v-atamanenko/masseffect-vita/README.md

 - [Andy "The FloW" Nguyen][flow] for the original .so loader.
-- [Rinnegatamante][rinne] for VitaGL and lots of help with understanding and debugging the loader.
+- [Rinnegatamante][rinne] for VitaGL and lots of help with understanding and debugging the loader and translating shaders.
-- [Bythos][bythos] for the new kubridge with exceptions handling support and short vector VFP emulation and code generation.
 - [CatoTheYounger][cato] for **tremendous** amount of testing.
 Not the hero we deserved, but the one we need.
 - [Once13One][o13o] for his beautiful LiveArea assets.
-- Andiweli, AvatarIII, BignThicc, dangtruong23, DieterB, Havocking92, ivanproff,
-keeponjammin, Long-nose, Maplesyrup6661, maxbarno, mmtechnodrone, NeoTechni, ReAnimation9, Shaitan, stayntruebreal, thenoble1, Tibmyyy: backers of the [bounty][bounty] that gave me motivation and made this port possible.
+- Andiweli, mmtechnodrone,  SoulEaterGames: backers of the [bounty][bounty] for this port.

 License
 ----------------